jvde-github/AIS-catcher/README.md

 [AIS engine v0.34]:                      3131.34 ms

 ```
 - Fine tuning of EMA model, EMA model seems to perform now at least as good and is faster (see validation section) -> EMA model is now default model.
+To be further validated before included in the next release.
 - ....

 Version **0.34**: